loksonarius/nixin/README.md

 Entry point for the whole thing, this is where all configurations can be built from.

+Notably different (wrong? probably!) from expectations for flakes, is that to enable system-agnostic output selection for nix-darwin and home-manager configurations, I've opted to set `packages.${system}.{home,darwin}Configurations` for each supported system.

+Really the benefit here is being able to switch to a specific home-manager configuration using the same flake output name regardless of whether I'm on NixOS or MacOS.

 ### modules/

 The sub-directories here are my classification for "role" types.
 This is purely